 ECONorthwest prepared this report for the City of St. Helens, along with subconsultants Elaine Howard Consulting, Tiberius Solutions, Kittelson and Associates, and Maul Foster Alongi.
-The Plan and Report received legal review from Garrett Stephenson from Schwabe, Williamson, and Wyatt.
+The Plan and Report received legal review from Garrett Stephenson of Schwabe, Williamson & Wyatt, P.C.
 The City would acknowledge former mayor Randy Peterson for his leadership and commitment to exploring Urban Renewal as an implementation tool.
 Other firms, agencies, and staff contributed to other research that this report relied on.